Boeil History, Family Crest & Coats of Arms

 The surname Boeil was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow.
 John Arnbuckle was recorded as a witness in Irvine in 1499, and later John Arbuckle purchased a lot of land in the city of Glasgow in the year 1511.

-Important Dates for the Boeil family
+Early History of the Boeil family

 This web page shows only a small excerpt of our Boeil research.
 Another 72 words (5 lines of text) covering the years 1624, 1685, 1838, 1912, 1700 and 1742 are included under the topic Early Boeil History in all our PDF Extended History products and printed products wherever possible.